10 Best London Day Trips with Kids

 London is a great city to visit with kids, made all the more exciting by all the world-class day trips around it.
-When we arrived in London five years ago, we loved how easy it was to hop on a train with family tickets and discover a new city or area for a day.
-While our girls were 8 and 6 when we arrived, they’re 13 and 11 today and finding places that are fun for older kids can be a bit tricky.
-Today, I’m sharing our top 10 day trips from London, must-sees for anybody visiting London with school-age kids.
+When we arrived in London in 2012, we loved how easy it was to hop on a train with family tickets and discover a new city or area for a day.
+While my girls were 8 and 6 when we arrived, they’re teens now and finding places that are fun for older kids can be a bit tricky.
+Today, I’m sharing our top 10 day trips from London, must-sees for anybody visiting London with teenagers and older kids.
 From Shakespeare’s green countryside to royal castles, for Harry Potter fans and for science nerds, these day trips are all easily accessible without a car and great fun for families.

 About 30-45 minutes from London Paddington station, the famous Windsor Castle attracts tourists from all around the world.
 Indeed, who would miss such a piece of living British history where the Queen still resides on occasion?
 When she is in residence, you will see the Royal Standard fly above the castle instead of the Union flag, but don’t worry about restricted visits.
 The Queen has her own private apartments, distinct from rooms open to the public.

 Get to Windsor Castle early to see the Changing the Guards ceremony (11am, specific dates) and to beat the crowds.
 One of the first highlights of Windsor Castle, when you start your tour, might be every little child’s dream–a giant doll house built for Queen Mary between 1921 and 1924.
 Filled with thousands of miniature items, this doll house on several storeys includes cellars and attics and is completely electrified.